ragiano215/equinox/DOCUMENTATION.md

-This section outlines key concerns that the Equinox [Programming Model](#programming-model) is specifically taking a view on, and those that it is going to particular ends to leave open.
+This section outlines key concerns that the Equinox [Programming Model](#programming-model) is specifically taking a view on, and those particular ends that it is going to leave open.

 ## Concerns leading to need for a programming model